-Please Note: indicates that the investigatory measure requires the authorisation by a court or another body independent of the competition authority.
+Please note that indicates that the investigatory measure requires the authorisation by a court or another body independent of the competition authority.

-2.2 Please list specific or unusual features of the investigatory powers referred to in the summary table.
+2.2 Please list any specific or unusual features of the investigatory powers in your jurisdiction.

-In qualified cartel investigations the FNE may request, through a grounded petition and with the prior approval from the TDLC and of a Minister of the Santiago court of appeals, that the police (Carabineros) or Investigative police (Policía de Investigaciones) may, under the direction of the employee of the FNE, proceed to: 1) enter public or private premises and, if necessary, raid and break and enter;
+In cartel investigations the FNE may request, through a grounded petition and with prior approval from the TDLC and of a Minister of the Santiago court of appeals, that the police (Carabineros de Chile) or investigative police (Policía de Investigaciones) may, under the direction of the employee of the FNE, proceed to:

-- register and seize all types of objects and documents that may prove the cartel; - 3) authorise wiretapping of all types of communications; and - order any communications services to provide copies and records of transmitted or received communications made thereby.
+- enter public or private premises and, if necessary, raid and break and enter; - register and seize all types of objects and documents that may prove the cartel; - 3) authorise wiretapping of all types of communications; and - order any communications services to provide copies and records of transmitted or received communications made thereby.

-To grant the authorisation, a Minister of the Santiago court of appeals must verify the existence of such qualified grounds regarding the existence of collusive acts and his or her authorisation must precisely specify the measures, the duration for which they will be enforced and the persons who will be affected.
+To grant the authorisation, a Minister of the Santiago court of appeals must verify the existence of such qualified grounds regarding the existence of collusive acts and its must precisely specify the measures, the duration for which they will be enforced, and the persons who will be affected.